-Jerusalem (CNN) -- A Gaza humanitarian convoy that includes passengers who survived a previous fatal flotilla incident has been further delayed in its attempt to deliver aid for Palestinians, organizers said Monday.
+Jerusalem (CNN) -- A Gaza humanitarian convoy that includes passengers who survived a previous fatal flotilla incident will set sail Sunday in an attempt to deliver aid for Palestinians, organizers said.

-The Viva Palestina convoy, hailed by organizers as the largest convoy to break the Gaza embargo, has already traveled nearly 5,000 kilometers (3,000 miles) by road from England.
-It is waiting to depart from the Syrian port of Latakia to Al-Arish, Egypt.
+The Viva Palestina convoy, hailed by organizers as the largest convoy to break the Gaza embargo, has already traveled 4,828 kilometers (3,000 miles) by road from England.
+It is now waiting to depart from the Syrian port of Latakia to Al-Arish, Egypt.

-Israeli troops used force on the activists in that incident, leaving eight Turks and one U.S.-Turkish dual citizen dead.
+Israeli troops used force on the activists, leaving eight Turks and one U.S.-Turkish dual citizen dead.
 Israel says its troops were attacked by those on board, but passengers on the boat insisted they were fired on without provocation.

 The main ship in the Viva Palestina convoy, carrying 380 activists from 42 countries, 147 vehicles and $5 million in medical aid, has been docked at the Syrian port for the last 12 days.
 It was given the green light to sail to Egypt after lengthy mediation with Egyptian and Syrian authorities.

 The aid will not go to Gaza by sea.
 It is due to arrive Monday at the Egyptian port, from where it will be transferred into the Palestinian territory by land through the Rafah crossing.

 "We are anxious to get to Gaza as soon as possible to deliver the goods and to show the people of Gaza that we have not abandoned them," said aid convoy leader Kevin Ovenden.